 FAQ – CISA Club

-Will I be eligible to participate if I play a winter/spring sport?
+Will I be eligible to participate if I play another sport?

 Will I gain exposure to college coaches?